wad11656/BrightKeyMap/README.md

 ## What is it? ##

-An AutoHotkey-powered installer for Windows that configures which keys you want to press to adjust brightness, volume, and media (Play/Pause, Next track, Previous track).
+An AutoHotkey-powered installer for Windows that configures which keys you want to press to adjust brightness, volume, and/or media controls (Play/Pause, Next track, Previous track).

 ## How to Use ##

 Run the installer each time you want to re-map your keys.
-For function keys, just type "F" followed by the number (e.g., "F12").
+For function keys, just type "F" followed by the number (e.g., "F12") during installation.
 You can reference [this list](https://gist.github.com/csharpforevermore/11348986) of special keys if needed.

 ## How Does it Work/How to Edit? ##